shish/shimmie2/contrib/link_image/readme.txt

  * Created Readme.txt
  * Merged 0.1.2 into 0.1.2b
  * Removed uneeded documentation from main.php
  * Rewrote the css to be unique.
-Previously used css I was wrote for elsewhere.
+Previously used CSS I wrote for elsewhere.
 Styled to reduce space consumption.
- * Added code to insert the css import.
+ * Added code to insert the CSS import.
   * Updated Nice URLs to allow access to the /ext/ folder.
-(Why is my stylesheet returning html instead of css?)
+(Why is my stylesheet returning HTML instead of CSS?)
  * First SVN update.

 == Version 0.1.2b - 20070507 ==